google/budou/README.rst

 English uses spacing and hyphenation as cues to allow for beautiful and legible line breaks.
 Certain CJK languages have none of these, and are notoriously more difficult.
 Breaks occur randomly, usually in the middle of a word.
-This is a long standing issue in typography on web, and results in degradation of readability.
+This is a long standing issue in typography on the web, and results in degradation of readability.

 Budou automatically translates CJK sentences into organized HTML code with